DESTINATIONS · CALABRIA

 The Facade and Interiors of Teatro Rendano – Mastery of Detail

-Teatro Rendano is one of the most important examples of neoclassical architecture in Italy, characterised by a symmetrical facade with a portico supported by massive pillars.
+Teatro Rendano is an important example of neoclassical architecture at city and regional level, characterised by a symmetrical facade with a portico supported by massive pillars.
 The central pediment is adorned with the coat of arms of Cosenza, while the upper storey is defined by a system of double pilasters that set the rhythm of the balconies.
 The stage depth of 14 metres and the fly tower height of 19 metres allow for the realisation of the most demanding operatic productions.

 Structural Element Parameter / Description Functional Significance